hackerschoice/zapper/README.md

-# Make the command options disappear from the process list
+# Zap the command options from the process list

 ```sh
 # Example to hide namp's command options: